codacy/docs/docs/faq/code-analysis/why-does-codacy-show-unexpected-coverage-changes.md

     -   Tests that are dependent on time, such as running test cases only on specific dates or times of the day
     -   "Flaky" tests caused by any inconsistent or unreliable behavior of your code, infrastructure, or third-party services

-## Example scenarios

 The following examples describe in more detail how specific changes in your code are reflected on the metrics that Codacy calculates.

-### Diff coverage is 100% but pull request coverage variation is negative
+## Example: Diff coverage is 100% but pull request coverage variation is negative

 <!--TODO
 Caused by removing covered lines or removing tests: